Questions and Answers

 - Cluster creation including both the control plane and the worker nodes

 - Constant monitoring of the cluster, auto-healing of control plane and replacement of faulty worker nodes

 - Software updates and upgrades of both Kubernetes and the underlying OS

 What are the benefits of a managed Kubernetes service?

-A managed Kubernetes service takes the load off your dev-ops engineers b ib the following ways:
+A managed Kubernetes service takes the load off your dev-ops engineers in the following ways:

-- The deployment of a highly cluster requires a single API call instead of a multi-stage, error-probe process
+- The deployment of a highly available cluster requires a single API call instead of a multi-stage, error-prone process.

 - High-availability is achieved by setting a parameter in the cluster creation request and does not require any additional effort.

 - There is no need to set up a monitoring system and to act upon failures.
 A managed service monitors the wellness of the worker nodes and the master nodes and performs auto-healing.

 - Scaling of the cluster requires a single API call rather than creating and configuring worker nodes.